dan-leo/masters/thesis/v8/3_design.md

 }
 ```

+Code can be found on [https://github.com/daniel-leonard-robinson/masters/tree/master/code/edge/src](https://github.com/daniel-leonard-robinson/masters/tree/master/code/edge/src).
+It connects to the ZXCT1008 mentioned in \S\ref{current_measurements} and converts the results to energy measurements.
+It also returns via serial to the PyTest framework the timings of each datagram packet.

+\newpage

 ### Network Registration

+Network registration is important before a device can send data to the internet.
 As mentioned in \S\ref{connectivity}, the right SIM cards are necessary.
 It may even be possible to use e-SIMs as in Fig. \ref{fig:hologram_esim}.

 ![Hologram worldwide e-SIM \label{fig:hologram_esim}](../images/image-20191105152621948.png){width=40%}